 On 20 April 2021, BaFin published Circular 5/2021 (VA), which contains guidance on how to apply the solvency provisions of the VAG.
 The new text replaces Circular 4/2005 (VA), which had to be revised following the implementation of the European IORP II Directive into German law.
 "IORP" stands for "institutions for occupational retirement provision".
-The new Circular applies to all primary insurance undertakings as defined by section 211 of the VAG in Germany, funeral expenses funds (section 218 (1) of the VAG), Pensionskassen (section 236 (1) of the VAG) that are supervised by BaFin.
+The new Circular applies to all primary insurance undertakings as defined by section 211 of the VAG in Germany, funeral expenses funds (section 218 (1) of the VAG), Pensionskassen (section 232 (1) of the VAG) and Pensionsfonds (section 236 (1) of the VAG) that are supervised by BaFin.